Insight • UX

 Accessibility in multimodal design

-Multimodal design has the potential to dramatically improve accessibility, because it offers alternatives.
+Multimodal design can improve accessibility because it offers alternatives.
 A user who cannot see a screen can use voice.
 A user who cannot speak can use touch.
 A user with limited mobility can use voice or eye tracking.

-The key principle: every critical action must be achievable through at least two modalities.
-This is not just good accessibility practice; it is good multimodal design practice, because any user might temporarily lose access to a modality (noisy room, full hands, bright sunlight).
+The key principle is blunt: every critical action must be possible through at least two modalities.
+That is not just accessibility practice.
+It is good multimodal design, because any user can temporarily lose access to a modality in a noisy room, with full hands or in bright sunlight.

 For foundational accessibility guidance, refer to our creative audit checklist and W3C WAI fundamentals.